 Volunteer needed to lead Morrin Centre English Discussion Group

-The Morrin Centre is looking for a volunteer to lead one of their English Discussion Groups this fall.
-This dynamic, long-standing group has been meeting in the library on a weekly basis on Tuesdays from 5:30 to 7 pm.
+The Morrin Centre is looking for a volunteer to lead one of our English Discussion Groups this winter (February to May, 2018).
+This dynamic, long-standing group has been meeting in the library on a weekly basis on Wednesdays from 1:30 to 3 pm.

-If you are available on Tuesdays and are bilingual or a native speaker of English, please contact Rosemarie Fischer at 418 694-9147 – extension 221, or write to email@example.com.
+If you are available on Wednesdays and are bilingual or a native speaker of English, please contact Rosemarie Fischer at 418 694-9147 – extension 221, or write to email@example.com.

 Last year, the Morrin Centre team successfully completed several projects thanks to the assistance, dedication and know-how of our volunteers.
 Several new and recurring activities offer volunteers the opportunity to develop their passions and meet members of the community.
 Come join our team of dynamic volunteers!